Chartered Certified Accountants

 There is a further tax charge where a company car user is supplied with or allowed to claim reimbursement for fuel for private journeys.

 The benefit is proportionately reduced if private fuel is not provided for part of the year.
-So taking action now to stop providing free fuel will have an immediate impact on the fuel benefit chargeable to tax and NIC.
+So taking action now to stop providing free fuel will have an immediate impact on the fuel benefit chargeable to tax and NICs.

 Please note that if free fuel is provided later in the same tax year there will be a full year’s charge.